ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/A8 MOVE.md

 #### Arguments

 -   **const Bit\[4\]** *B1*: Bank to retrieve X-coordinate, or zero if it is specified as a literal value.
 -   **const Bit\[4\]** *B2*: Bank to retrieve Y-coordinate, or zero if it is specified as a literal value.
 -   **const Short** *X*: X-coordinate, or lower byte specifying an address for the value if *B1* is non-zero.
 -   **const Short** *Y*: Y-coordinate, or lower byte specifying an address for the value if *B2* is non-zero.

 #### Description

-Makes the field object, associated with the entity this opcode's script resides in, walk (or move gradually) to the point specified by the coordinates, at the speed previously specified by [MSPED][].
+Makes the field object, associated with the entity this opcode's script resides in, walk (or move gradually) to the point specified by the coordinates, at the speed previously specified by [MSPED](B2 MSPED.md).
 The object's standard walk animation is used, found with animation ID 1 in the field object associated with this entity.

-  [MSPED]: B2%20MSPED.md "wikilink"